SD-Suman/SD-Suman.github.io/portfolio.md

 ---
 layout: page
 title: Portfolio
-subtitle: What's been eating away my free time
+subtitle: Some of my projects
-share-title: Portfolio
-share-description: Below are some of the projects I’ve worked on.
-comments: true
-carbonads: true
 ---